-As scientific research has progressed, the use of advanced technology and instrumentation has grown and now plays a fundamental role in most day to day activities.
+As scientific research has progressed, the use of advanced technology and instrumentation has grown and now plays a fundamental role in most day-to-day activities.
 When it comes to lab design, it can therefore seem like the most important consideration is incorporating all the latest technologies.
 It is important to remember, however, that these technologies have been designed to support human innovation and problem solving, so their inclusion should not be at the expense of other design considerations that will aid human discovery.

 “So long as my lab contains the necessary instruments and resources it’s sufficient for my needs.”

 This statement may seem true for many researchers, but it overlooks the many potential benefits of efficient lab design.
 Whilst providing the necessary materials, equipment and space to carry out your research is essential, the design of a laboratory can also have a significant impact on efficiency, collaboration, health and safety, maintenance and security.
-It is therefore important to design your laboratory space in advance in order to optimise your operations.
+It is therefore important to design your laboratory space in advance in order to optimize your operations.

 Plan for success